-Andrew Wymer, Assistant Professor of Preaching and Worship, serves as Director of Mast Chapel and chair of the Worship Committee.
-Wymer is an ABCUSA liturgical scholar and practitioner, and he brings a commitment to ecumenism and liberation through worship and preaching.
-As Director of Mast Chapel, Wymer is responsible for the planning and implementation of all chapel activities in coordination with the Worship Committee; for providing leadership/planning for faculty worship; and for planning and implementation of all public worship events for the Seminary.
+Suzanne Wenonah Duchesne, Ph.D., Visiting Assistant Professor of Worship and Preaching, serves as Director of Mast Chapel and chair of the Worship Committee.
+As Director of Mast Chapel, Duchesne is responsible for the planning and implementation of all chapel activities in coordination with the Worship Committee; for providing leadership/planning for faculty worship; and for planning and implementation of all public worship events for the Seminary.

 Beth Tanner, Dean of Academic Affairs, is a member of the Worship Committee.
 She is a gifted scholar, PCUSA pastor, and long-time advocate and leader of worship at NBTS.
 She brings a number of gifts to our worship including, but not limited to, a twenty-year history of the chapel life of the seminary, a poised pastoral presence, insight into institutional realities and forces, and liturgical creativity.